 There have been plenty of Star Wars rumors and speculation about new movies on the way, but we’re going to stick to fact for now (okay, and probably some speculation at the end).
-As it stands right now, there are ELEVEN confirmed upcoming Star Wars movies with actual release dates or windows, including Episode 9, two confirmed Star Wars anthology films, and more.
+As it stands right now, there are only EIGHT confirmed upcoming Star Wars movies with actual release dates or windows, including Episode 9, two confirmed Star Wars anthology films, and more.

 So without further ado, here are all of the upcoming Star Wars films that we currently know about in a handy, dandy release dates calendar: